sofia-shark/engineering-portfolio/01_nonlinear_tire_model/documentation/methodology.md

 curve exhibiting rise-peak falloff behaviour.

-**Method:** Simplified Magic Formula, where E = 0, D taken directly from constant friction and B derived to match linear tire model's initial slope, given shape factor of C = 1.65.
+**Method:** Simplified Magic Formula, where E = 0, D taken directly from constant friction and B derived to match the linear tire model's initial slope, given shape factor of C = 1.65.
 The value is taken from the "Tire and Vehicle Dynamics" book by Hans B. Pacejka.